bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.17.6
+### Latest Release: 0.18.0
+### Added
+- **New Columns & Checks Tab**: Introduced a new tab to display asset columns and their associated quality checks.

+### Previous Highlights
-### Fixed
+### Version 0.17.6
 - Resolved issue with the date input not triggering the datepicker on click.

-### Previous Highlights
 ### Version 0.17.5
 - Temporarily removed the connection tab from the side panel.
 - Corrected the schema for pipeline autocomplete to allow new, unlisted connections and updated the requirement so that either `name` or `id` must be present.